Holiday Schedule Frequently Asked Questions

 A: Classified and unclassified employees not scheduled to work will be paid for the additional days.
 These employees do not need to take vacation or compensatory time.
-However, supervisors of hourly employees in this group must enter hours as "University Closure" in Empower for the additional three days.
+However, supervisors of hourly employees in this group must enter hours as "University Closure" in Empower for the additional four days.
 The number of hours entered should correspond to the number of hours the employee is regularly scheduled to work.

 Q: If I work in a department that remains open, how will I be paid?

 A: Hourly employees required to work must clock in and out as normal and can receive overtime payment or opt to take comp time for days off in the future:

 - To receive payment for actual time worked, at a rate of 1.5 times the normal hourly rate.
 (For example if you work 4 hours you will be paid for 6; if you work 6 hours you will be paid for 9 etc.) Employees should clock in and out as normal.
 Supervisors must send a list of all employees choosing this option to firstname.lastname@example.org no later than noon on Jan.
 4, 2019, and Payroll will make any necessary adjustments.
 If the list is not received by the Jan.
 4 deadline, no adjustment will be made and the employee will be given straight comp time equal to the number of hours worked.